Hawke's Bay has 1243 new cases of Covid, and 43 people in hospital

-Hawke's Bay has 1243 new cases of Covid, and 43 people in hospital, and no new Covid-related deaths.
+Hawke's Bay had 1243 new cases of Covid, 43 people in hospital and no new Covid-related deaths on Tuesday.

-The Ministry of Health published the data on Tuesday, along with 20,907 community cases, 1016 hospitalisations and 15 deaths.
+The Ministry of Health published the data, along with 20,907 national community cases, 1016 hospitalisations and 15 deaths.

 Hawke's Bay schools were finding it increasingly difficult to operate in this environment and were changing the way they operate.

-Karamu High and Hastings Boys' High were amongst the growing number of Hawke's Bay schools changing their academic delivery.
+Karamu High and Hastings Boys' High were among the growing number of Hawke's Bay schools changing their academic delivery.

-Hastings Boys' High sent out a letter to the parents and caregivers on March 18 saying the senior management team had made the decision to begin rostering home one year level each day, beginning this week, to be reviewed in Week 10.
+Hastings Boys' High sent a letter to the parents and caregivers last Friday saying the senior management team had made the decision to begin rostering home one year level each day, beginning this week, to be reviewed in Week 10.

 "This week we have seen a steady increase in staff and student positive cases, as well as absences for isolation," she said.

-"For this reason, we have made the decision to continue the year level rostering home for the remainder of Term 1.
+"For this reason, we have made the decision to continue the year level rostering home for the remainder of term one.
 We thank you for your support in this to enable us to continue to offer face to face learning for most students."

 The Ministry of Health stated the increase in Covid cases was not unexpected, as there was generally lower testing and reporting over weekends.